Written by Scott Wilson

 Licensed Master Social Worker candidates then simply have to pass the ASWB (Association of Social Work Boards) Masters examination to meet the final requirement for licensure.

 You can only become a Licensed Clinical Social Worker after first completing all the requirements described above, including applying for and being granted the LMSW license.
-On top of that, there’s two other additional requirements you’ll have to meet:
+On top of that, there’s three other additional requirements you’ll have to meet:

 1. You must have completed at least 12 semester hours of clinical coursework as part of your MSW program